-- The kernel or system packages were not fully installed during the upgrade process due to insufficient space.
+- The kernel or system packages weren't fully installed during the upgrade process due to insufficient space.

 The initramfs or initrd image is missing from the /boot/grub/grub.conf or /boot directory

 - This procedure requires a stop and start of your EC2 instance.
 Be aware that if your instance is instance store-backed or has instance store volumes containing data, the data is lost when you stop the instance.
-For more information, see Determining the Root Device Type of Your Instance.
+For more information, see Determine the root device type of your instance.

 - When you stop and start an instance, the public IP address of your instance changes.
 It's a best practice to use an Elastic IP address instead of a public IP address when routing external traffic to your instance.

 1. Open the Amazon EC2 console.